oclif/oclif.github.io/website/blog/2020-05-05-introducing-custom-help-classes.md

 title: Customizing Help in oclif
 ---

-Out of the box oclif provides a great help experience for both single and multi-command CLIs via [@oclif/plugin-help](https://github.com/oclif/plugin-help).
+Out of the box oclif provides a great help experience for CLIs.

 But what if, as an oclif developer, you want to customize some or all of the output?

-Starting in `@oclif/core@1.6.0` which packages v3 of `@oclif/plugin-help`, you can now customize your CLI's help output by implementing the `HelpBase` abstract class.
+You can now customize your CLI's help output by implementing the `HelpBase` abstract class.

 ## Getting started with custom help